-We, however, recommend making your purchase on Amazon, whenever you can find the product there.
+We, however, recommend making your purchase at Amazon, whenever you can find the product there.
 Amazon offers some great advantages, such as real customer reviews and easy returns in case something goes wrong.
 You can also enjoy perks like free shipping if you’re an Amazon Prime member.

-Check Big Frig Coolers on Amazon
+Check Big Frig Coolers at Amazon

 Big Frig Cooler – Bottom Line

 So there you have it, the newest kid on the block.
 Big Frig look serious about taking the fight to the big boys.
 They’ve already got some great products, including hard coolers and tumblers, and have plans to expand their offering in the future.
 If they keep it up, they really will be a ‘big friggin’ deal’!

 The newest kid on the block: Big Frig Coolers look serious about taking the fight to the big boys.
 Maybe it doesn’t bring anything revolutionary to the table, but its solid construction, practicality and attractive price point make Big Frig an ice chest that’s definitely worth trying out.